7targets/7targets-docs/_posts/2023-02-08-if-existing-leads-are-put-on-new-schedule.md

 ---
 date: 2023-02-08
-title: If I put existing leads on a new schedule, do the leads get counted twice ?
+title: If I put existing leads on a new Sequence, do the leads get counted twice ?
 # video_id: 6xyI5NNCCmc
-description: If I put existing leads on a new schedule, do the leads get counted twice
+description: Existing leads can be sent many emails or put through any number of Sequences, but they will be counted only once.
 type: How-to
 # sidebar: